-\begin{remark} By Proposition~\ref{RootSystem} in every tubular elliptic root system there exists two isomorphic affine subroot systems that can be obtained by applying the projections $p_{U}$ and $p_{U'}$ to $\Phi$ where $U=\spanr(a)$ and $U'=\spanr(b)$.
+\begin{remark} In every tubular elliptic root system there exists by Proposition~\ref{RootSystem} two isomorphic affine root subsystems that can be obtained by applying the projections $p_{U}$ and $p_{U'}$ to $\Phi$ where $U=\spanr(a)$ and $U'=\spanr(b)$.
 The two projections yield isomorphic affine Coxeter groups.